 Still, he doesn’t prescribe epinephrine auto-injectors to all his OAS patients, though some allergists do.
 Instead, he works with patients to assess the risk and the need for the device.
 “If you’ve ever had a serious reaction, then yes for sure.
 If you’ve only had mild reactions, I tell patients they can continue to eat the food cooked.
 If they have a reaction with cooked, then stop,” he says.

-Nowak-Wegrzyn cautions, though, that allergies can change, and come to involve more foods.
+Nowak-Wegrzyn cautions, though, that allergies can come to involve more foods.
 “If oral symptoms start getting progressively worse, then they should be re-evaluated,” she says.
 “It’s a red flag that this is no longer just pollen cross-activity.”

 Life Less Raw